Myzus

 Myzus (Nectarosiphon) persicae (Sulzer)

 Although I have dealt with this aphid for almost 30 years, I confess little affection for it.
-My paid working life is in potato research management and I focus a bit on potato insect management.
+My paid working life was in potato research management and I focused a bit on potato insect management.
 This aphid, commonly known as green peach aphid, is a major driver of pest management behavior by potato farmers in many parts of the world.
 I have collected and photographed this species many times in the course of my work.
 During winter of 2020-21, my small unheated garden greenhouse hosted overwintering Myzus persicae on perennial chard.
 Part way through winter the aphids had survived outside temperatures of about -5 C, so I opened the door and windows hoping this would allow the cold to reach and kill the aphids.
 As of February 23, aphids were still thriving on exposed young leaves despite brief periods of cold reaching -17 C. As I’ve seen with other aphids during winter, M. persicae become melanistic in these conditions.
 See photo below.

 Now that we live in western Colorado (since 2021) I battle bindweed (Convolvulus arvenis) throughout our property.
 In one portion of our field, which used to be a cattle pasture, the bindweed grew especially lush and thick in 2023.
 In October I was walking past this patch and absent mindedly tapped on it to see what was living there, expecting the psyllid Bactericera maculipennis.
 Instead, I found unusually large, bright green (like a Granny Smith apple) aphids that were obviously Myzus.
 Upon slide mounting I had to call them Myzus persicae, but my goodness they looked unusual in life.
 I should have gotten a photo for all 3 of you who read these pages.